lutefisk-development/docker-stack/README.md

 # Docker commands:

+To start your docker containers in development:
+`docker compose -f docker-compose.dev.yaml up --build -d`

-To start your docker containers:
+To start your docker containers in production:
-`docker compose up -d`
+`docker compose up --build -d`

 To shut down your docker containers:
 `docker compose down`